-3 arrested on suspicion of assaulting, yelling slurs at teen
+3 arrested in San Bruno on hate crime, kidnapping charges

 SAN BRUNO, Calif.
-(AP) - Three people were arrested in Northern California on suspicion of tying up, assaulting and yelling racial slurs at a black teenager after they found him with their teenage daughter at their San Bruno home, police said.
+(AP) - Authorities in Northern California have arrested three people on suspicion of tying up, assaulting and yelling racial slurs at a black teenager after they found him with a female relative at their San Bruno home.

-The suspects - the father, mother and stepfather of the girl - eventually untied the 17-year-old and allowed him to leave.
+San Bruno Police Lt.
+Ryan Johansen tells the Mercury News 46-year-old Wilfredo Amaya of San Bruno, 46-year-old Haydee Arguello of San Bruno and 49-year-old Luisandor Suarez of San Francisco, were arrested without incident and booked into San Mateo County jail.

-He was treated at a hospital for unspecified injuries, police said.
+Johansen says the suspects eventually untied the victim and allowed him to leave.
+He was treated at a hospital for unspecified injuries.

-Wilfredo Amaya and Haydee Arguello, both 46 of San Bruno, and Luisandor Suarez, 49, of San Francisco were arrested Friday without incident and booked into San Mateo County jail, San Bruno Police Lt.
-Ryan Johansen told the Mercury News.
+Johansen says police began investigating after the 17-year-old boy went to the police department on Thursday to report the alleged crimes.

 It was not immediately clear if the suspects have attorneys.